Godot Introduction (for Pythoners)

 - Dynamic type checking:

-checks is instance (same class or subclass)- warning:
+myvar is MyClasschecks is instance (same class or subclass)- warning:

-, just says it is aTYPE_OBJECT
+typeof(x), just says it is aTYPE_OBJECT, not the class

 - Basic datatypes: int, float, bool, String, dict, Array, Array[T], Null